Searching Valuation Revision Books

 The ‘Exact’ word search is best used when you know the exact name of the location you are looking for.
 For example, an ‘exact’ search for Ballymoney Street will return results only with that exact phrase.

-When searching for words like Street and Road Saint be aware that there will be some differences in how these have been captured in the database.
+When searching for words like street, road an saint be aware that there will be some differences in how these have been captured in the database.
 Street may be recorded as St., Road as Rd., and Saint as St. You may wish to try both options if you are not sure how a word may have been recorded.

 When searching for place names with apostrophes, for example Halliday’s Road, you may wish to search both with, and without the apostrophe as these may have been recorded differently in various volumes.